anil-ai2/devops-cloud/mini-project/mini-project.md

 ```
 * Follow the document at https://ncodeit2.atlassian.net/wiki/spaces/DEVOPSAWS/pages/20512778/Create+EKS+cluster to create EKS cluster and do the basic testing of the EKS cluster

-### configure Jenkins pipeline to build docker image and push to dockerhub
+### 	:weight_lifting: configure Jenkins pipeline to build docker image and push to dockerhub
 * Install the following plugins on Jenkins
 ```
 docker commons